 Members of the nCino community were invited to join in the celebration of the holiday, learn about AAPI cultures and enjoy traditional food, such as dumplings (for luck) and tangerines (for luck and wealth).
 To honor the tradition of elder relatives presenting children with red money-filled envelopes, leaders of the AAPI Alliance distributed red envelopes filled with nCino stickers.

-Last year, the AAPI Alliance partnered with two other nCino affinity groups, The Diaspora and Mi Gente (formerly Latinx), to present a panel titled “Journeys That Make Us.”
+Last year, the AAPI Alliance partnered with two other nCino ERGs, The Diaspora and Mi Gente (formerly Latinx), to present a panel titled “Journeys That Make Us.”
 The panel celebrated the cultures, experiences and intersections of four nCino employee panelists and their families as each panelist shared their story of coming from their native country to the U.S. Moderated by nCino Architect Sara Izad, audience members heard from Britney Pope (The Diaspora), Edwin Estrada (Mi Gente) and Angie Vu (AAPI Alliance).

 This May, the group is celebrating AAPI Heritage Month with a number of events.
 They kicked off the celebrations with a beach cleanup at Wrightsville Beach, followed by a meet and greet at Bitty and Beau’s café at nCino’s Headquarters.
 On May 31st, the AAPI Alliance will host a Taste of Asia + Pacific Islands, which will feature food from local Wilmington favorites such as Indochine and Double Happiness.

-“The AAPI Alliance has opened the doors across the company to connect and learn from people of different life and cultural experiences that I may not have had the chance to do so without the affinity groups bringing us together,” says Angie Vu, Senior Customer Success Manager.
+“The AAPI Alliance has opened the doors across the company to connect and learn from people of different life and cultural experiences that I may not have had the chance to do so without the ERGs bringing us together,” says Angie Vu, Senior Customer Success Manager.
 “The friendships and connections that I’ve made are one of the best parts of being a part of DE&I at nCino because I get to keep growing on all levels, personally and professionally.
 I look forward to continuing to be a part of The AAPI Alliance and an advocate for DE&I as a whole as we continue to grow, and I hope this group helps spread awareness, education and community across the company.”